tomtsagk/afloofdev.com/pages/games.md

-text-based role playing fantasy game. you live in a world where magic is real. you accidentaly earn magic powers, and have to survive in a magic-hating city.
+text-based role playing fantasy game. you live in a world where magic is real. you accidentally earn magic powers, and have to survive in a magic-hating city.

 <a class="button" href="https://play.google.com/store/apps/details?id=com.darkdimension.laughingveil">Google Play Store</a>